Treatment for shingles

 - Hydrogen peroxide is also another common home remedy for shingles.
 Undiluted hydrogen peroxide should be applied to rashes or blisters.

 - The application of ice is another home remedy for Shingles used to numb the pain felt with the blisters or rashes.
 Ice placed in a plastic bag can be pressed on the affected areas.
-The skin will then be relieved from the pain and irritation brought by the Shingles symptoms.
+The pain and irritability that the Shingles symptoms have caused will then disappear from the skin.

-- Baking soda can also treat the rash by creating a cold compression of water and baking soda.
-This mixture is known to treat the blisters fast and relieve pain.
+- Baking soda can also treat the rash by creating a cold compress of water and baking soda.
+This mixture is known to treat blisters quickly and relieve pain.

 - Apple cider vinegar is another favorite treatment.
 Combine a half cup of apple cider vinegar and two cups of water.
 This mixture is then applied to the rashes and blisters of Shingles.
 Apply apple cider vinegar in a soft and upward motion.